Overdose Prevention & Naloxone

 - You will enjoy your high more and your liver will thank you

-When administering naloxone, the person who has overdosed will “revive” in a way that may trigger dope sickness.
 How can we ensure that we stay relatively safe and well while supporting or being supported through an overdose/revival?

 What are user rooms, safer use facilities, OPS?
 What happens in such a facility and how does it keep users safer?
 How do sites like this come to be?